‘Teen Mom OG’ Stars Farrah Abraham and Amber Portwood’s Heartfelt Messages To Their Daughters [Video]

 Both Farrah and Amber found it troublesome to relinquish custody of their only daughters.
 Amber Portwood’s ex, Gary Shirly have been at odds since their 16 and Pregnant debut on MTV.
 The Never Too Late author lost custody of her daughter, Leah, in 2011 after her home and car were vandalized.
 Child Protective Services stepped in and recommended Shirley to take over parental responsibilities regarding Leah.

 Amber was then sentenced to jail in 2012 following a December 2011 drug arrest.
-After Amber was released in November 2013, the Teen Mom OG stars agreed on sharing custody in 2015, as long as Gary retained primary physical custody.
+After Amber had been released in November 2013, the Teen Mom OG stars agreed on sharing custody in 2015, as long as Gary retained primary physical custody.

 As the Inquisitr previously reported, Amber considered the very real fact that her ex, Gary Shirley, could use the Teen Mom OG reunion fight to demonstrate why he cannot trust her with their daughter, Leah.